IIIF/api/metadata_api/metadata_1.1.md

   * Pages with foldouts, curtains or other additions that can be dynamically interacted with by the user to experience the different states that the object can be in.
   * Multiple transcriptions, editions, translations or other sets of information that should be associated with the digitized pages in a coherent and consistent fashion.

-Collectively these use cases require a model in which one can characterise the digitised resource (the Manifest), the order in which individual pages or surfaces are viewed (the Sequence), and the individual pages or surfaces (a Canvas).
-Each Canvas may images and/or texts associated with it (the Content) to allow the page to be viewed.
-A resource may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a Range) or there may be groups of content resource above the page level, such as all of the texts that make up a single transcription of a manuscript. (a Layer).
+Collectively these use cases require a model in which one can characterise the digitised object (via the _Manifest_ resource), the order in which individual pages or surfaces are presented (the _Sequence_ resource), and the individual pages or surfaces (_Canvas_ resources).
+Each Canvas may have images and/or texts associated with it (_Content_ resources) to allow the page to be rendered.
+An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _Range_ resource) or there may be groups of content resource above the page level, such as all of the texts that make up a single transcription of a manuscript (a _Layer_ resource).

 The need for these conceptual components, shown in italics, was recognised in earlier work concerned with viewing complex digitised manuscripts.
 The IIIF XXX model is thus derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating of other types of digitised content.
 The components and their use are described in the following sections.